 Nigels – A light hearted term used to describe South London’s dullest club, Crystal Palace.
 Eg. “I see the Nigels lost again, how many’s that now?”.
 We understand this term is also used for them by members of the Millwall fraternity and this is purely coincidental.
 We genuinely did both just think up the same dull mens name to use in reference to them.

 Non-League – The term used in England to describe the football competitions not involving the top 4 divisions.
-Also the level of football at which Sutton United currently plays.
-Can also be used in a derogative sense by clubs in those top 4 divisions as being something akin to the 10th level of hell or no better than Sunday morning park football.
-The truth is actually somewhere in between and something we like to remind those of who’ve fallen on hard times.
+Also the level of football at which Sutton United played for 123 years before its somewhat surprising escape in the 2020/21 season.
+Can also be used in a derogative sense by clubs in those top 4 divisions as being something akin to the 10th level of hell or no better than Sunday morning park football with jumpers for goalposts.
+The truth is actually somewhere in between and something we like to remind those often who’ve fallen on hard times.

 Non-League Day – A slightly patronising, but well meaning date in the footballing calendar where Premier League ‘fans’ are encouraged to go and watch shite football as their stuff is being interrupted by yet another round of pointless International Friendlies.